 For example, relationships are often the first to suffer when an addictive behavior takes over.
 Trust between partners, family members, or friends dwindles and pressure mounts on others to cover up someone’s behavior addiction or work harder to compensate for it.

-Treatment for behavioral addiction
+Treatment for Behavioral Addiction

-In an interesting development, prevalence of behavioral disorders has increased at a nearly identical pace as the meteoric pace of technology.
+In an interesting development, the prevalence of behavioral disorders has increased at a nearly identical pace as the meteoric pace of technology.
 Even so, these types of addictions are relatively new in the medical and mental health worlds and we have no reliable, standardized process of diagnosing them.

 However, there is positive news to share.
 Qualified mental health professionals can be a great help in encouraging people to address and overcome behavioral addictions and develop healthy alternatives to handling the issues.
 Cognitive behavioral therapy, group therapy, and talk therapy are a few examples of treatments recently proven to be effective remedies.